itzgee.com

 analytics

 Self-hosted only.
-Umami — an open-source, privacy-focused analytics tool — runs on our own UK hardware.
+Umami — an open-source, privacy-focused analytics tool — runs on our UK servers.
 It counts page views anonymously, sets no cookies, and sends nothing to any third party: Google, Meta and friends never hear about your visit.

 cookies